 Vorina Ktismata

 Vorina Ktismata is a lovely place to stay during your Aegean getaway.
-The hotel, located nearby a picturesque beach, offers guests a stunning sea view.
+The hotel, located near a picturesque beach, offers guests a stunning sea view.
 The hotel’s rooms are equipped with air-conditioning, ensuring that guests are comfortable during their stay, and the complimentary breakfast they serve in the morning provides their guests with the required energy to discover the wonders of Amorgos.

 Vorina Ktismata is only a 10-minute walk from the historic Amorgos Castle, and the old mills of Amorgos are around a 15-minute walk away.
 The picturesque monastery nearby offers visitors a picturesque discovery with its white-washed walls and exquisite architecture.